sagemath/trac_to_gh/Issue 9937.md

 # Issue 9937: GAP does not start if the path to the GAP workspace file contains more than 83 characters

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9938

 Original creator: saliola